 - Understand what defensive coaches are trying to accomplish

-Understanding run fits isn’t just for defensive purposes.
+Understanding run fits aren’t just for defensive purposes.
 If you’re an offensive coach, and you’ve made it this far in the article, we encourage you to keep reading!

 Kyle Shanahan learned early in his career coverages and schemes from a defensive perspective.
 That’s why he’ll be successful in his career cause he understands the complete picture.